wjuniorgit/loop_page_view/README.md

 # loop_page_view

-A simple PageView builder constructor wrapper that allows for "indefinitely" scrolling on both directions.
+A simple PageView builder constructor wrapper that allows for “indefinitely” scrolling on both directions.

 ## Usage

-Import the package into your code
+Import the package into your code:

 ```dart
 import 'package:loop_page_view/loop_page_view.dart';